The Early Years Foundation Stage is all encompassing in nurturing a child’s Pre-school learning in readiness for transition to school.

 • We offer a home library where parents and children can choose a book to share and nurture a pleasure of the written word.

-• Alongside our library, we operate the Oxford Reading Tree scheme, where children have a ‘book bag’ to take home to encourage reading readiness for transition to school.
+• Alongside our library, children have a ‘book bag’ to take home to encourage reading readiness for transition to school.

 • We hold circle time where children can share their own news, show something that’s important to them and talk about it, sing the ‘Good Morning’ song, welcoming each other and staff in a variety of languages!
 At this time we will also discuss what they would like to or what they have been doing that day.